Ex on the Beach (British TV series)

-Ex on the Beach is a British reality television series that is broadcast on MTV UK.
-The series was first announced in February 2014, and premiered on 22 April 2014.
+Ex on the Beach is a British reality television series that was broadcast on MTV UK.
+The series was first announced in February 2014 and premiered on 22 April 2014.
+Ex on the Beach follows the format of cast members staying abroad and beginning relationships, which are typically interrupted by their exes arriving at various points throughout the series.
 The series is narrated by Andrew Maxwell.
+Since its origin in the United Kingdom, numerous international versions have aired.
+Since 2020, celebrity versions of the series have also aired.

+History

+The first series of Ex on the Beach was announced in February 2014 and premiered on MTV on 22 April 2014.
+It was narrated by Andrew Maxwell, who has remained in the role since.
 Ex on the Beach follows the format of cast members staying abroad and beginning relationships, which are typically interrupted by their exes arriving at various points throughout the series.

-MTV in the United States airs an American version of the series.
+Since its origin in the United Kingdom, various international versions, spin-offs and a celebrity version of the series have spawned.
+Numerous cast members have gone on to achieve varying degrees of success following their appearances on the series.
+Examples include Kayleigh Morris, who went on to appear in the eighteenth series of Big Brother in 2017, but was removed from the house on Day 13 due to threatening behaviour, Megan McKenna, who has appeared on numerous television series and has gone on to release original music and Stephen Bear, who won the eighteenth series of Celebrity Big Brother but went on to be jailed for voyeurism and disclosure of private sexual photographs.

 On 20 March 2019, it was confirmed that transmission of the tenth series had been cancelled following the suicide of cast member Mike Thalassitis.
 Producers decided not to air any of the episodes from the series, and did not reveal the rest of the cast members involved in the series.
-From 2020, celebrity versions of the series have aired.
+One more series of Ex on the Beach aired following the incident, with celebrity versions of the series assuming their place.